mliew21396/remote-work-u3/ruby/triangle-debugger/README.md

 - Before you fix the bug, what do you think is causing the error?

 ## Release 3: Make the code pass
 Modify the code to make it pass the tests.
-After you've fixed the first three bugs, you'll need to dive a little deeper to fix the last bug to make it pass the the Socrates RSpec tests.
+After you've fixed the first three bugs, you'll need to dive a little deeper to fix the last bug to make it pass the the [RSpec tests](triangle_spec.rb).

 ## Release 4: [Refactor](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)